 Why are ABA and LSAC gathering information about programs that promote careers in the law for minorities?

-ABA and LSAC have had a long-standing commitment to encouraging law schools, law firms, legal organizations and agencies to promote law careers with people of color.
+ABA and LSAC have had a long-standing commitment to encouraging law schools, law firms, legal organizations and agencies to promote broad-based diversity in legal education and the legal profession.
 The ABA/LSAC Pipeline Diversity Resource Guide initiative is an extension of those efforts and designed to profile the efforts of program sponsors so that others might replicate them.